foliojs/pdfkit/CONTRIBUTING.md

 2.  `npm install` to install dependencies
 3.  `npm run build` to build the library
 4.  `npm run demo` to run the demo (check demo/out.pdf)
-5.  `npm run demo-browser` to run the browser demo (check demo/browser.html)
+5.  `npm run browser-demo` to run the browser demo (check demo/browser.html)

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: